-In the infinite 2D MoS$_{2}$ monolayer, the first Brillouin zone has two inequivalent $K$ and $K'$ points, with a sizable spin-splitting around the VBM due to the SOC [see Fig.\ \ref{fig2}(a)].
+In the infinite 2D MoS$_{2}$ monolayer, the first Brillouin zone has two inequivalent $K$ and $K'$ points, with a sizable spin-splitting around the VBM due to SOC [see figure\ \ref{fig2}(a)].
 There is a direct band gap ($\sim1.6$ eV) between the VBM and the CBM at these two points, with definite spin-valley relation due to the absence of inversion symmetry in the unit cell.
-On the other hand, for finite systems the electronic spectrum is discrete (see Fig.\ \ref{fig2}(b) and inset), showing both bulk- and edge-like states.
-States from both the valence and conduction bands have been brought into the gap, signaling 1D-like extended states localized near the borders of the sample \cite{Bollinger2001,Segarra2016}.
+On the other hand, for finite systems the electronic spectrum [see figure\ \ref{fig2}(b)] shows both bulk- and edge-like states.
+The latter, coming from both the valence and conduction bands, appear into the 2D bulk gap, signaling the presence of 1D-like extended states localized near the borders of the sample \cite{Bollinger2001,Segarra2016,italians}.